 You’ve put in your years, and now you want to go spend your time focusing on a hobby, spending time with family or pursuing other ventures.

 Regardless of which one, you’re doing the right thing by wanting to leave on a high note by writing a nurse retirement letter.

-So, what do you write in a retirement letter for nurses?
 In a nurse retirement letter, you’re going to tell your employer you’re planning on retiring.
 Then you’re going to thank them for the opportunity you’ve had growing and working with them.
 Lastly, you’re going to mention helping with the transition process.

 Since it’s not always the easiest thing to find the right words or even to know where to begin, we’re going to make it a little easier for you.

-In this article, we’re going to give you some examples of a nurse retirement letter you can use to write your own.
+Below I'm going to give you some examples of a nurse retirement letter you can use to write your own.

 What is a Nurse Retirement Letter?

 A nurse retirement letter in a lot of ways is very similar to a nurse resignation letter.